Dan Finkelstein

 Daniel Finkelstein

-Finkelstein has published in peer-reviewed journals such as Preventing Chronic Disease, Health Affairs, Pediatrics, and Journal of Adolescent Health.
-He has presented at professional meetings of the American Evaluation Association and the American Public Health Association.
-He holds a Ph.D. in social policy from Brandeis University and an Ed.M. from the Harvard Graduate School of Education.
+Finkelstein has published in peer-reviewed journals including Health Affairs, Preventing Chronic Disease, Pediatrics, and the Journal of Adolescent Health.
+He holds a Ph.D. in Social Policy from Brandeis University and an Ed.M. from the Harvard Graduate School of Education.

 Expertise